bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 ### 🤦 gahwtfkinshii

-* All that stuff above; Murphy's law applies at scale.
+* 💩 All that stuff above; Murphy's law applies at scale.
-* Diversity is frustration, freedom is toil, disk is in pieces.
+* 📖 Diversity is frustration, freedom is toil, disk is in pieces.
   I love big data.
-* The folks at Canonical helpfully minimize their cloud images, so `man` is replaced with a shell script that prints out a message telling you to run unminimize.
+* 🇬🇧The folks at Canonical helpfully minimize their cloud images, so `man` is replaced with a shell script that prints out a message telling you to run unminimize.
 And its exit code is... wait for it... `0`.
   So I had to build everything again.
 And again, and again, for other reasons.
 But that one time it was their fault.
 And mine.
 But also theirs.
-* I filtered by line count on the outputs, and some commands just output a load of noise without any line breaks, so had to filter them again rather than wait another 3 hours.
+* 🗑 I filtered by line count on the outputs, and some commands just output a load of noise without any line breaks, so had to filter them again rather than wait another 3 hours.